pawPatoes/Mayhem/README.md

 ## Mayhem and Eternum
 Yes, the whole mod is called Mayhem, but it features 2 main modes, Mayhem and Eternum.
 This is so people that want something more sane (Mayhem) can play fine but people who don't care about the well-being of the game (Eternum) can also play fine.
 The "official" mode is Mayhem, where all of the intended content is left as is.
 Meanwhile, Eternum absolutely breaks everything Balatro has to offer by adding completely unhinged content and tweaking existing assets to make them even more insane, turning the game into a big number generator and lag machine (as if Mayhem wasn't enough).
 The choice is yours because democracy sucks the least.

-## This mod is too crazy i want it to be less crazy please make it less crazy i will stab you to death if you don't make it less crazy
-Yes.
-The long answer is that you can toggle certain features in the mod config, so you could have transcendence effects without any feasible way of achieving them.
-Very useful.

 ## My PC is on the brink of death
 Turn some settings off in the mod config.
 This mod is demanding because I'm an awesome coder and also because there's a lot of random stuff even if i just said that there are many gaps content-wise.